rlilow/CORAS/README.md

 - `compare_reconstructed_and_observed_velocities.x`
   Compare the reconstructed and observed radial velocities for given normalized growth rate, external bulk flow contribution and distance catalog Hubble constant.
-  This computes the tensor-smoothed values of both velocity fields as well as their correlation functions.
+  This computes the tensor-smoothed values of both velocity fields evaluated at the positions of the Cosmicflows-3 groups as well as their correlation functions.
+  This executable uses the raw parameter estimates listed in the files `data/parameters_zCMB_CR1-50.dat` and `data/parameters_zLG_CR1-50.dat` as input.
+  If the settings in `configuration.hpp` are changed, it is thus necessary to re-run `estimate_parameters.x` before `compare_reconstructed_and_observed_velocities.x`.

 - `estimate_parameters.x`
   Compute the normalized growth rate, the external bulk flow contribution and the distance catalog Hubble constant via a maximum-likelihood comparison of the reconstructed and observed radial velocities.
+  The raw parameter estimate files `data/parameters_zCMB_CR1-50.dat` and `data/parameters_zLG_CR1-50.dat` described above in the **Data** section have been computed with this executable and the default settings.

 ## Development and contributing
 The Doxygen documentation of the code is still incomplete and will be extended in the near future.